mkirlin/wic/README.md

 ## README

-This is an attempt at knocking out the WIC in a pure Rails fashion
+This is an attempt at knocking out the WIC project in a pure Rails fashion.

 ## TODO